Brake Light Bulb Replacement

 What common symptoms indicate you may need to replace the Brake Light Bulb?

-- Brake lights do not work when brake pedal is depressed.
+- Brake lights do not work when the brake pedal is depressed.

-- Light Bulb warning light is illuminated on the dashboard.
+- The light bulb warning light is illuminated on the dashboard.

 How important is this service?

 When you apply the brakes, your brake light bulb illuminates.
-This allows drivers behind you a warning that you are slowing down, so that they can slow down as well.
-A dead brake light bulb will never work, and your car will be devoid of this important safety feature.
-Not having working brake lights is also illegal, and can result in a hefty “fix-it” ticket.
+This allows drivers behind you a warning that you are slowing down so that they can also slow down.
+A dead brake light bulb will never work, and your car will be devoid of this critical safety feature.
+Not having working brake lights is illegal and can result in a hefty “fix-it” ticket.